Abdulmathin-shaik/LoHi-Weld/README.md

 ## Overview
 This repository contains a system for detecting and classifying weld defects using YoloV7-Tiny.
-The system is designed to identify various types of defects in welds and classify them into predefined categories(pores, stains, discontinuities and deposit), facilitating quality control in welding processes.
+The system is designed to identify various types of defects in welds and classify them into predefined categories (pores, stains, discontinuities and deposit),facilitating quality control in welding processes.

 ## Installation

 This project was created using the YoloV7 implementation developed by WongKinYiu.
-Link for original repository: https://github.com/WongKinYiu/yolov7 It is possible to use the installation dependencies available in the original YoloV7 repository, but some additional items are included in the requirements of this repository
+Link for original repository: https://github.com/WongKinYiu/yolov7

+It is possible to use the installation dependencies available in the original YoloV7 repository, but some additional items are included in the requirements of this repository